 This is a traditional Bengali delicacy of roasted Moong Dal which is commonly prepared in almost every Bengali household.
 It is sometimes combined with any veggie for a wholesome and nutritious meal.

-Here in this recipe I combined with radish leaves and few pieces of radish too.
-The tempering of whole garam masala and finishing it off with the addition of ghee gives this dal a very good flavour.
+Here in this recipe I combined it with radish leaves and few pieces of radish too.
+I tempered it with whole garam masala and finished it off with some ghee.
+This gives this dal a very good flavour.
 It is best relished with plain steamed rice.
-The quantity of water needs to be adjusted if having with chapattis.
+The quantity of water needs to be adjusted if having with chapatis.

 - 1/2 cup moong dal (split green gram), soaked for 30 minutes

 - 3-4 bunches mooli saag (raddish leaves), chopped finely

 - 1 cup raddish, chopped

 - 1" cinnamon stick

 - 2-3 fresh chilies, slit